 To begin the process with the National Dental Examining Board of Canada (NDEB), you must apply to be accepted into the Canadian Dentistry Equivalency Process.
 As long as you have a recognized degree, you should be accepted.
 Due to COVID-19, response times may vary on acceptances as there may be delays to the application process.

 Once accepted, the first exam you will need to complete is the AFK (Assessment of Fundamental Knowledge).
-After you pass this exam, you have two options: you may continue the equivalency process and then take Assessment of Clinical Judgment (ACJ) followed by Assessment of Clinical Skills (ACS), or you may apply to a Canadian university and fulfill a two-year bridging program (more on this option below).
+After you pass this exam, you have two options: you may continue the equivalency process and then take Assessment of Clinical Judgment (ACJ) followed by the National Dental Examination of Clinical Competence™ (NDECC™), or you may apply to a Canadian university and fulfill a two-year bridging program (more on this option below).

 Currently, candidates are allowed three attempts each to pass the AFK and ACJ examinations.
-Beginning in 2022, however, examinees may attempt the ACS an unlimited number of times within a five-year period.
+Beginning in 2022, however, examinees may attempt the NDECC™ an unlimited number of times within a five-year period.

 If you are successful in the equivalency process, you will then need to take the board exams (OSCE & Written) to get your licence to start practicing in Canada.
 These exams are a requirement to practice dentistry in Canada for all accredited candidates and Canadian university dental graduates.